-There are many reasons why people of all ages like to visit church buildings and we hope that our Churches Gazetteer will offer information that will enable tourists and visitors make discoveries that will be significant to them whatever their interest.
+There are many reasons why people of all ages like to visit church buildings and we hope that the information in our Time Traveller Guide will offer information that will help tourists and visitors to make discoveries that will be significant to them, whatever their interest.

-If you would like your church included in the Churches Gazetteer please contact us and we will send you the necessary paperwork.
+If you would like your church included please contact us and we will send you the necessary paperwork.

 The detectives will be looking at walls, windows, fonts, memorials, effigies and gravestones as well as searching for signs and symbols.
 When they find something that interests them they will call it a wonder point and start to ask questions about it.
 Their simplest question will be how old is this?
 Will you be ready to answer?

 When they have the answers they will use the information to make a wonder card ready to attach to their Parish Timeline.
 All the information they discover will be collected and put into a new digital Parish Chest for use by the parish and their school in the future.

 Do you have a time line for your church?